ruuda/blog/posts/musium.md

 so it can suggest related albums when I’m building a playlist.
 I’m not sure if just my own listening history is sufficient for that, but the power of gradient descent is remarkable.
+I tried this idea back in 2018, but couldn’t get it to work, and abandoned it.
+Now that transformers have demonstrated their power
+I wanted to try those,
+but I didn’t even need to.
+This time,
-With an embedding dimension of just 35, the model overfits, and memorizes the entire 40k-track history I train it on.
+with an embedding dimension of just 35, my much simpler model overfitted, and memorized the entire 40k-track history I trained it on.
 There is no neural network here!
 This is just minimizing the cosine distance between a weighted sum of the past 300 listens, and the 12k distinct tracks in the history!
-With a dimension around 15,
-so far it mostly learns to cluster music that I listened to in the same time period, which makes sense,
+With a dimension around 10–15, so far it mostly learns to cluster music that I listened to in the same time period, which makes sense,